 Now that you understand why these pests invade your home, it’s time to learn how to prevent them.
 Check out some of our tips on how to prevent spiders from invading your home this fall.

 - Keep your home free of unsealed food and crumbs.
-Crumbs and unsealed food are known to attract all sorts of pests, so to be safe, make sure you have a clean kitchen and food is put away properly.
+Crumbs and unsealed food are known to attract all sorts of pests, so to be safe, make sure you have a clean kitchen and that food is put away properly.

 - Remove any web that you may see.
 This will encourage the spiders to go back into hiding away from you.